 A Joint Degree Program (JDP) is a specified combination of degree programs or degree types in which a student is enrolled in two graduate degree programs concurrently.
 JDPs are developed and proposed by the relevant academic units with agreement of the deans of the schools affected.

 An approved JDP includes a set of agreements between the participating programs and schools about matters such as admissions, advising, curricula, and tuition.
 In a JDP, a specified number of units may be double-counted toward the minimum University residency requirements for both degrees, reducing the total number of residency units required to complete both degrees.
+Students pursuing a Joint Degree that includes a Ph.D. may not also count a Stanford master’s degree or transfer units towards residency for the Ph.D. degree.
 Application deadlines for each program or degree apply.
 Students must be admitted to the JDP no later than the study list deadline of the term prior to the term of expected degree conferral.
 In a JDP, both degrees are conferred concurrently since the units required for each degree are linked to the completion of both degrees.
 The sole exception is the J.D. degree which may be awarded prior to the second degree.

 The following Joint Degree Programs, permitting students to complete requirements for two degrees with a reduced number of total residency units, are offered: